 Other buildings by Richard Meier:

-The office building of Jan Hoogstadt built in 1992 was remodeled in 2017 by Rem Koolhaas Office for Metropolitan Architecture.
+The office building of architect Jan Hoogstadt was built in 1992 and was remodeled in 2017 by Rem Koolhaas Office for Metropolitan Architecture.
 The 140 m long and 60 m high administration building had 4 large atriums.
 OMA removed one atrium and built a glass cube instead.
 In addition, the porch on the Turfmarkt was cut, so that a square with trees could be created.
 Inside the building, the vertival circulation has been completely redesigned.

 The department store "De Bijenkorf" is located on the corner of Grote Markstraat and Wagenstraat in the center of The Hague.
 The Expressionist department store was built by Piet Kramer in 1926.
 The architect Piet Kramer was part of the "Amsterdam School".
 In Amsterdam, he designed the building De Daagerad with his colleague Michel de Klerk.
 For more buildings of the Amsterdam School see >> Architecture Guide Amsterdam.